Aristide Blank: Early life

+In February 1905, Blank's translations of poems by Mihai Eminescu into German saw print in the Czernowitzer Allgemeine Zeitung.
+He experimented in other fields as well: in March 1905, he played violin for attendees of a BMB banquet; he was also interested in automobiles, and in early 1908 was issued license plate "118", as one of Romania's first registered car-owners.
+He had spent most of 1905 undergoing specialization at banks in the City of London, and had been appointed branch subdirector at the BMB.
+In late 1906, he had also toured the Aromanian communities in Salonica vilayet, donating 1,500 lei for the upkeep of their schools.
+In October 1908, he announced his engagement to Marietta Culoglu, daughter of politician Emanoil Culoglu, the "distinguished nationalist", and herself noted as an activist for women's suffrage.
+As argued by Culoglu's critics, their relationship was engineered by Alexandru C. Constantinescu of the National Liberal Party (PNL), who thus obtained Blank as an asset for his clique.
+Aristide and Marietta were wed in January 1909, during a civil ceremony attended by Vintilă Brătianu, Emil Costinescu, and Vasile Morțun.
+In June of that year, he became a Knight of the Order of the Crown of Romania.

-Initially, Blank Jr closely followed his father's career in finance.
-By 1910, he was serving on the board of directors for various BMB branches, including Moldova Bank of Iași and the Aromanian Bank of Commerce.
+After giving up his law practice, Blank Jr closely followed his father's career in finance.
+By 1910, he was providing free lessons in political economy for the benefit of BMB employees, and also serving on the board of directors for various BMB branches, including Moldova Bank of Iași and the Aromanian Bank of Commerce.
 He was inducted into the Order of Commercial and Industrial Merit in 1912, when he also served on the committee to establish the Bucharest Academy of Economic Studies.
 In June 1913, Blank was blackmailed by Seara newspaperman Alexandru Bogdan-Pitești, who had inaugurated a smear campaign against the BMB.
 According to notes left by Seara's Mateiu Caragiale, Blank "trapped" Bogdan-Pitești with direct support from the Romanian Police.
 This refers to a sting operation at Flora Restaurant, where Blank heard Bogdan-Pitești and his associate Adolf Davidescu state their demands while policemen were standing by.
 Obtaining legal assistance from Take Ionescu, Blank took Bogdan-Pitești to court and won, resulting in his rival's imprisonment.
 A month after, Romania entered the Second Balkan War, with Blank enlisted as a Land Forces officer in Southern Dobruja.
 It was here that he first met historian and politician Nicolae Iorga, with whom he would cooperate on cultural ventures in the early 1920s.